Raymond Crawfurd: Medical career

 Crawfurd took up resident posts at the King's College Hospital and became assistant physician to the Victoria Hospital for Children.
 In 1896, the Royal Free Hospital appointed him as assistant physician, however, he resigned in 1908.

-In 1902, he wrote his doctorate thesis on Grave’s disease.
+In 1902, he wrote his doctorate thesis on Graves' disease.
 Later, in 1909, he was elected fellow of King’s College and served as chairman of the medical board from 1912 to 1914, following which, in 1930, he retired from active staff at King's.
 Other appointments included physician to the National Provident Institution and the Life Association of Scotland.

 At the turn of the 19th century, he became Registrar to the Royal College of Physicians (RCP), a position he retained for thirteen years.
 Subsequently, he delivered the FitzPatrick Lectures (1911–12) and in 1919, was Harveian Orator.
 At the London School of Medicine for Women, he lectured on pathology and on materia medica.